hervegirod/JWordWrapper/README.md

  * Allow to keep long URLs even with hyphenation
  * Limit the maximum number of lines

+# History
+## 0.1
+ * First version

+## 0.2
+ * Fix a possible NPE when getting the syllables from a pure numeric value, take accented characters into account
+ * Fix a possible case where some spaces would not be kept in the result

 # Examples
   ```
   // return one line with "the sentence"